 PROGRAM

-Yebisu International Festival for Art and Alternative Visons 2024
+Yebisu International Festival for Art & Alternative Visions 2025

 Commission Project

-The Commission Project was launched at the Yebisu International Festival for Art & Alternative Visions 2023 as a new program of the Tokyo Photographic Art Museum, in which artists based in Japan are selected and commissioned to create and exhibit moving-image works as products of the new festival.
-At the Yebisu International Festival for Art & Alternative Visions 2024, an exhibition by Yu Araki and Kim Insook, Special Prize winners of the previous edition, will be realized while aligning the exhibition with the overall theme “30 Ways to Go to the Moon.”
-In addition, as in the Yebisu International Festival for Art & Alternative Visions 2023, the first screening for the next edition will be held concurrently during the festival, in which a jury of five Japanese and international members with expertise in the field of moving images will select four artists.
+The Commission Project was launched at the Yebisu International Festival for Art & Alternative Visions 2023 as a new program of the Tokyo Photographic Art Museum, in which artists based in Japan are selected and commissioned to create and exhibit moving-image works as products of a new Yebisu International Festival for Art & Alternative Visions.
+At the Yebisu International Festival for Art & Alternative Visions 2025, an exhibition of new works by the four finalists of the second edition, Oda Kaori, Komori Haruka, Nagata Kosuke, and Makihara Eri, will be realized in the 3rd floor exhibition gallery in alignment with the overall theme, “Docs: Images and Records.”
+The theme of this year’s festival, “Docs: Images and Records” was inspired by the characteristics of the works of the four finalists in the commission project all question the conventional “record.”

 Time: